AhmadReza1098/portfolio-var-analysis-reliance-tcs/README.md

-# portfolio-var-analysis-reliance-tcs
+# Portfolio Value at Risk (VaR) Analysis — Reliance & TCS
-Value at Risk (VaR) estimation for a Rs 100 crore portfolio equally invested in Reliance Industries and TCS using historical, parametric, and modified (Monte Carlo) methods in R. Includes daily returns analysis, risk visualization, and interpretation of losses at 95% confidence.
+Value at Risk (VaR) estimation for a Rs 100 crore portfolio equally invested in Reliance Industries and TCS using historical, parametric, and modified (Monte Carlo) methods.
+Includes daily returns analysis, risk visualization, and interpretation of losses at 99% confidence for Reliance and 95% confidence for TCS, and performed backtesting (methods includes Traffic light approach and Kupiec Test).

-# 📉 Portfolio Value at Risk (VaR) Analysis — Reliance & TCS

-## 📝 Project Overview
+## Project Overview
-This project calculates and interprets the **Value at Risk (VaR)** for a Rs 100 crore portfolio equally allocated to **Reliance Industries** and **TCS**.
-Using daily returns and multiple VaR methodologies, the analysis quantifies the potential one-day loss at a 95% confidence level and visualizes the return distribution with risk thresholds.
+**Inroduction:** This project calculates and interprets the **Value at Risk (VaR)** for a Rs 100 crore portfolio equally allocated to **Reliance Industries** and **TCS**.
+Using daily returns and multiple VaR methodologies, the analysis quantifies the potential one-day loss at a 95% and 99% confidence level and visualizes the return distribution with risk thresholds.
+The analysis also includes Expected Shortfall (ES) to capture tail risk beyond VaR thresholds.
+Also utize the regulatory approch of Backtesting, Basel Traffic Light Approach and Kupiec Test to identify wheather the 1-day VaR estimate is comfortably within the statistically accepted range for a well-callibrated model.

----
+**Objective:** This work provides insights to help investors and risk managers assess and manage portfolio risks effectively.

-## 📚 Topics Covered
+## Topics Covered
 - Portfolio construction with two Indian large-cap stocks (Reliance & TCS)
 - Daily log return calculation
 - Portfolio variance-covariance estimation